 W Withdrawn

-Р Passed
+Ρ Passed

 AP AP Credit

-Z CLEP
+Ζ CLEP

 AU Audit

 I Incomplete

+r

-The last day a student may withdraw from a class is the last class day of a semester.
+The last day a student may withdraw from an on-campus class is the last class day of a semester.
 Once final exams have begun, the student is no longer allowed to withdraw.
+The last day to withdraw from an online class varies depending on the start and end dates of the class.
+Withdrawal dates for online classes are in Canvas.

 A student who is dropped from a course due to excessive absences will receive a grade of W. A student who is suspended from PRCC due to excessive absences in a required developmental course will receive a W grade for the course.
 An instructor may assign an I (incomplete) in the rare circumstance in which a student has not completed the requirements for a course as a result of an accident, illness, or other approved reason.
 An incomplete grade is to be awarded only if the student and instructor have communicated prior to the submission of semester grades.
-If the requirements for the course are not completed, and the grade for the course is not assigned before the end of the next Fall or Spring semester, the grade of I will be changed to F unless otherwise approved for or approved by the vice president of the instructional area.
+If the requirements for the course are not completed, and the grade for the course is not assigned before the end of the next Fall or Spring semester, the grade of I will be changed to F unless otherwise approved for or approved by the Senior Vice President for Instruction / Provost.